 1. The phone must have a good-quality camera and microphone.

-2. It has to be plugged into a power point so it can monitor your baby 24/7.
+2. The phone must be plugged into a power point so it can monitor your baby 24/7.

 3. You have to find and install a stand or mount to position the phone towards the sleeping area.

 Almost all phones position the charging port at the bottom, which can make mounting tricky.
-Wireless charging can get around this but it’s usually limited to premium smartphones and tablets.
+Wireless charging can get around this, but this feature isn’t very common and typically reserved for more expensive models of smartphones and tablets.听

 Also, picture quality in dark lighting conditions can be very poor unless you turn on the phone’s light, which could disturb baby’s sleep.